sweeneychris/TheiaSfM/docs/source/features.rst

   The number of threads to use for image-to-image matching.
 The more threads used, the faster the matching will be.

+.. member:: bool FeatureMatcherOptions::match_out_of_core

+  DEFAULT: ``false``

+  Matching can be performed out-of-core or all in memory.
+For large datasets, it is advisable to utilize the out-of-core matching.
+This strategy will save features to disk and utilize an LRU cache to minimize disk IO and take advantage of cache-locality.

+.. member:: std::string FeatureMatcherOptions::keypoints_and_descriptors_output_dir

+  DEFAULT: ``""``

+  If out-of-core matching is enabled, this is the directory where features will be written to and read from disk.

+.. member:: int FeatureMatcherOptions::cache_capacity

+  DEFAULT: ``128``

+  If out-of-core matching is enabled, this is the maximum number of images to store in the cache at a given time.
+The larger this number, the more memory is required for matching.

 .. member:: bool FeatureMatcherOptions::keep_only_symmetric_matches